nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 ## Start a Branch session

 A Branch session needs to be started every single time your app opens.
-We check to see if the user came from a link and if so, the callback method returns any deeplink parameters for that link.
+We check to see if the user came from a link and if so, the callback method returns any deep link parameters for that link.
 Please note that the callback function is always called, even when the network is out.

 <!---    iOS -->
 {% if page.ios %}